Teaching

 The goal of this laboratory course is to provide students with an original and hands-on research experience in the fields of immunoengineering and synthetic immunology, whereby new molecules will be designed and tested by students in the lab to probe or control immune processes.
 Specifically, students will study how newly discovered cancer vaccines work.
 The course will cover wet lab techniques to manipulate and analyze DNA, proteins and cells, including next-generation sequencing, genome editing, cellular imaging and nanobodies.
 In addition, computational tools will be used for processing and analyzing the data generated by students during class.
 The outcome of students’ research during this class will help decipher the inner workings of successful anti-tumor vaccines, which is important to inform future cancer immunotherapies.

-Instructor: Nicolas Chevrier | Term: Autumn | Format: Laboratory T
+Instructor: Nicolas Chevrier | Term: Winter | Format: Laboratory T